sj346/Sj-Consulting/README.md

 # Sj-Consulting
-A prototype consulting website showcasing services, client information, and contact details.It's not much but its jsut for me.I always wanted to create a website like this So I am just trying it out heheehheheheh.
+A prototype consulting website showcasing services, client information, and contact details.It's not much but its just for me.I always wanted to create a website like this So I am just trying it out heheehheheheh.